AnVoLe/DSP-projects/spectral_estimation/README.md

-This folder contains classical spectral estimation methods.
+This folder contains classical (nonparametric) spectral estimation methods.
 The input data are generated as additive white Gaussian noise for the purpose of estimates.

 ## 1. Periodogram